Eric FrijtersFounding Partner / Director

 Fascinated by long term urban analysis, productive environment and transition, she is joining the team of FABRICations in order to dig in the numerous challenges of the contemporary urban metabolism.

-Yinyin LiuLandscape Design / Installations Design / Research
+Yinyin LiuLandscape Architecture / Installations Design / Research

-Yinyin Liu is a landscape architect and researcher specialized in experience design and waterscape by integrating both cultural and ecological, eastern and western approach.
-In 2012 she obtained her master degree from landscape department of Wageningen University with a honored research-thesis (Dutch National Best Thesis Prize, Top3 by IIAS and Best Thesis by WUR): the Ecological Aesthetics of Water and Waterscape.
-After graduation she continued her career as a designer and project leader in the Netherlands with mainly two types of projects: e.g. environmental arts and installation design, water related landscape planning and design.
+Yinyin Liu is a landscape architect and researcher specialized in experience design and waterscapes.
+She integrates both cultural and ecological, eastern and western approach.
+In 2012 she obtained her master degree from Landscape department of Wageningen University with a honored research-thesis (Dutch National Best Thesis Prize, Top3 by IIAS and Best Thesis by WUR): the Ecological Aesthetics of Water and Waterscape.
+After graduation she continued her career as a designer and project leader in the Netherlands with mainly two types of projects: arts and installation design, water related landscape planning and design.
 Several exhibitions and parks were build under her management and construction supervision.
 At the same time, she is an awarded photographer with solo exhibitions in China and Netherlands respectively.
 She is always enthusing to reveal the invisible beauty of nature, as one of her mission as a landscape architect.

 Currently in FABRICations, she shifts her focus from practical design to research, for developing and bridging the knowledge and thoughts of both.